 L.1.1.3 Overall signalling scenario (PES-to-IMS call)

+It has to be noted that the PES-to-IMS call establishment direction is the difficult one due to the uncertainity of additional text usage, leading to dynamic stream grouping aspects.
+On the contrary, the IMS-to-PES call establishment direction is straightforward from stream grouping perspective due to the explicit capabilities indications already in the first SDP offer sent from the IMS UE.

 The following message sequence diagram (Figure L.3) shows the messages and message numbering scheme which is used by all example message flows in this use case, which are related to the PES network domain being the communication session originator.

 Figure L.3 – Overall message sequence diagram for a call in PES to IMS direction